bytetwiddler/goImapAttachementDownloader/README.md

 ./imapattachments
 ```

-## Help

-Gmail will require;
-1) imap turned on
-2) an application password if 2MFA enabled.

 If all goes well, a ***files*** directory will be created at cwd.
 Then
 for each email that has attachements a sub directory of the ***from address***
 will be created with the individual attachments inside.
 Multiple emails from
-the same from address will use the same directory.
-Emails from the same
+the same ***from address*** will use the same directory.
+Seperate emails from
-***from address*** that are named the same as a previous attachment with the
+the same ***from address*** with attachments that share the same name and
-same xtension will overwrite each other, this meets my needs but should be
+extension will overwrite each other, this meets my needs but would be trivial
-trivial to change if you so desire.
+to change if you so desire.

 ```
 └──▶ tree files/